A product for permutation groups and topological groups: Abstract

 As a permutational product, its most significant property is the following: $\Boxproduct{\gpa}{\gpb}{}$ is primitive if and only if $\gpa$ is primitive but not regular, and $\gpb$ is transitive.
 Despite this remarkable similarity with the wreath product in product action, $\Boxproduct{\gpa}{\gpb}{}$ and $\gpa \Wr \gpb$ are thoroughly dissimilar.

 The product provides a general way to build exotic examples of non-discrete, simple, totally disconnected, locally compact, compactly generated topological groups from discrete groups.

-We use this to solve a well-known open problem from topological group theory, by obtaining the first construction of uncountably many pairwise non-isomorphic simple topological groups that are totally disconnected, locally compact, compactly generated and non-discrete.
+We use this to obtain the first construction of uncountably many pairwise non-isomorphic simple topological groups that are totally disconnected, locally compact, compactly generated and non-discrete.
 The groups we construct all contain the same compact open subgroup.
+The analogous result for discrete groups was proved in 1953 by Ruth Camm.

-To build the product, we describe a group $\Universal{\gpa}{\gpb}{}$ that acts on an edge-transitive biregular tree $T$.
-This group has a natural universal property and is analogous to the iconic universal group construction of M.~Burger and S.~Mozes for locally finite regular trees.
+To build the product, we describe a group $\Universal{\gpa}{\gpb}{}$ that acts on a biregular tree $T$.
+This group has a natural universal property and is a generalisation of the iconic universal group construction of Marc Burger and Shahar Mozes for locally finite regular trees.